How to Install balenaEtcher on Ubuntu 26.04, 24.04 and 22.04

 Create a balenaEtcher update script on Ubuntu

-This script checks the installed version against the latest GitHub release and only downloads when there is something new.
+This script checks the installed version against the latest GitHub release, verifies the downloaded package against the matching checksum file, and only installs when there is something new.
 It works in a temporary directory and cleans up after itself.

 Write the script to /usr/local/bin/update-balena-etcher.